HariSekhon/Knowledge-Base/mac.md

 [described here](https://discussions.apple.com/thread/8118894?sortBy=best)
 by pressing F3 and then hovering on and clicking the X to delete the extra workspaces.

+Unfortunately, Remote Desktop still seems to slide and send to fullscreen in another temporary desktop workspace.

 ### Say - text-to-speech

 Make your Mac speak.
 I use this to impress the kids, or even send a message from my study to my living room computer